froesecom/datarock-client/README.md

   // do something with the result

 } else {
-  // handle the unsuccesful response
+  // handle the unsuccessful response
 }

 ```